Christian Guellerin

 Christian Guellerin (born August 9, 1961 in France) is the Executive Director of L'École de design Nantes Atlantique, an institution of higher education in design, and Honorary President of Cumulus, the International Association of Schools of Art, Design & Media.
 He is also President of France Design Éducation and Honorary Consul of the Republic of Estonia for the West of France since 2009.
-Appointed Knight of the National Order of Merit in November 2016.
+In 2016, he was appointed Knight of the National Order of Merit.